spaskol/bat_status/README.md

 The Power State Logger was created to:

 - **Check when the server lost power**: The main purpose of the logger is to check for power outages on the electricity grid.
+  Because server is on laptop when there is no electricity in the server room the server continue to work but the power state changes.
+  The script logs this change in a log file powe_events.log
 - **Email notifications - to be developed**: Send email notifiactions to administrator when there is power loss.

 ## How to Run It?